diCaminha/ciss465project1/README.md

 3. so, to compile the game type `make`
 4. Finally, to run the game type `./main`

+SDL2 TTF is used and must be installed

 ### **Instructions Playing the Game**